Many students think of a force as a property of objects, not as something that arises when two objects interact

-This study examined the responses of 40 high school science students (mean age 16.4) from an upper-middle class suburb of the Boston metropolitan area to a series of questions on Newtonian dynamics.
+This study examined the responses of 40 students (mean age 16.4) from an upper-middle-class suburb in the US to a series of questions on Newtonian dynamics.
 Solutions and any comments made during the questions were recorded, as well as interviews and diagrams drawn.

 - Maloney, D. P. () Rule-governed physics: Some novice predictions.
 International Journal of Science Education 7 (3)

-This study asked a sample of 'college students' to complete a series of tasks designed to test their knowledge of force and motion prior to any instruction.
-All but one of the tasks consisted of presenting the students with two similar physical situations and asking them to predict which would exhibit a certain property more strongly (e.g. "which has higher velocity?")
-The study is assumed to have taken place in the United States, where the author is based.
+This US-based study asked a sample of 'college students' to complete a series of tasks designed to test their knowledge of force and motion prior to any instruction.
+Most of the tasks presented the students with two similar situations and asked them to predict which would exhibit a certain property more strongly (e.g. "Which has higher velocity?")

 - Brown, D. and Clement, J. () 'Misconceptions Concerning Newton's Law of Action and Reaction - The Underestimated Importance of the Third Law' in J. D. Novak (ed.), Proceedings of the Second International Seminar: Misconceptions and Educational Strategies in Science and Mathematics (Volume III).
-Cornell University, Ithaca, NY.
+Cornell University, Ithaca, NY, 39-53.

 - Gilbert, J. K., Watts, D. M. and Osborne, R. J. () Students' Conceptions of Ideas in Mechanics.
 Physics Education, 17 (2) 62-66.

 - Osborne, R. () "Building on Children's Intuitive Ideas" in R. Osborne & P. Freyberg (Eds.), Learning in Science.
 Heinemann, Auckland, 41-51.

 - Ogborn, J. () Understanding students' understandings: An example from dynamics.
 International Journal of Science Education 7 (2) 141-150.